imranpollob/nft-rental-marketplace/README.md

 - **Secure Escrow**: Funds are held safely until rental completion
 - **Protocol Fees**: Configurable fee structure with automatic distribution

+### Dual-Role Participation
+- **Rent and Earn**: Users can simultaneously rent NFTs and earn by listing their own NFTs
+- **Mint-to-Earn**: NFT creators can mint new tokens and list them for rental income
+- **Flexible Marketplace**: Users participate as both renters and owners seamlessly

 ### Royalty Support
 - **ERC-2981 Compatible**: Standard royalty implementation for secondary sales
 - **Configurable Rates**: Default 5% royalty to original creators